benshimonz/V1/README.md

 The semantics of horizontal quantifiers is quite different from the semantics of vertical quantifiers:

-We'll call the relationship / path to which the horizontal quantifier is attached _r_; We'll call the left side of _r_ 'the left component', and anything on the right of _r_ 'the right component'.
+We'll name the relationship / path to which the horizontal quantifier is attached _r_; We'll name the left side of _r_ 'the left component', and anything on the right of _r_ 'the right component'.

 We'll define pattern _P0_ which is identical to the original pattern, but without the horizontal quantifier and anything that is below it.
 We'll also define _b_ sub-patterns, _P1..Pb_ (where _b_ denotes the number of branches), each composed of the left component, _r_, the right component, and one of the branches.